QCD running in neutrinoless double beta decay: Short-range mechanisms: Link to High-Scale Models

 where $g_{2}$ is the $SU(2)_{L}$ gauge coupling constant and $U_{eN}$ describes the mixing of this heavy state with the ordinary electron neutrino.
 The tree-level diagram contributing to the $\znbb$ amplitude is shown in Fig. (\ref{fig:topos}) on the left with $W^{\pm}$ denoted by dashed lines.
 At momenta $p$ of the external legs below both $M_{W}$ and $M_{N}$ one can expand the corresponding propagators in $p^{2}/M^{2}_{i}$ with $i = W, N$.
 The leading term is

 In the path integral approach the described procedure is equivalent to integrating out the $W$ and $N$ fields, which consists of neglecting their kinetic terms, justified at energies below their masses, and the subsequent Gaussian integration over $W$ and $N$ variables.
 (For a pedagogical review see Refs.~\cite{Buchalla:1995vs, Buras:1998raa}).
 In the literature a great host of high-scale models have been linked to the form of the Lagrangian (\ref{eq:LagGen}) in this way.
-The key point here is that there are at least two orders of magnitude of hierarchy between the scale where the new degrees of freedom are integrated out and the scale of $\znbb$ decay, which the parameterization of Eq.~(\ref{eq:LagGen}) is tied to.
-As has been pointed out for the first time in ref. \cite{Mahajan:2014twa} in the presence of QCD loop corrections such a scale hierarchy has a significant impact on the relation of the parameters of high-scale models and the parameters $C_{i}$ extracted from the measurements of $\znbb$ decay half-life on the basis of Eq.~(\ref{eq:T12}).
+The key point here is that there are at least two orders of magnitude of hierarchy between the scale where the new degrees of freedom are integrated out and the scale of $\znbb$-decay, which the parameterization of Eq.~(\ref{eq:LagGen}) is tied to.
+As has been pointed out for the first time in Ref. \cite{Mahajan:2014twa} in the presence of QCD loop corrections such a scale hierarchy has a significant impact on the relation of the parameters of high-scale models and the parameters $C_{i}$ extracted from the measurements of $\znbb$-decay half-life on the basis of Eq.~(\ref{eq:T12}).

-Recently, a bottom-up approach to ``deconstructing'' $\znbb$ decay has been proposed in Ref.~\cite{Bonnet:2012kh}.
-This ``decomposition'' approach to Eq.~(\ref{eq:dim9}) surveys in a generic way all possible renormalizable $SU(3)_c\times SU(2)_L \times U(1)_Y$ invariant interactions leading in the low energy limit to the effective operators in Eq.~(\ref{eq:LagGen}).
-As shown in \cite{Bonnet:2012kh}, there are only two tree-level topologies for the decomposition of the operator in Eq.~(\ref{eq:LagGen}).
-These are shown in Fig.~(\ref{fig:topos}) and denoted T-I and T-II.
+Recently, a bottom-up approach to ``deconstructing'' $\znbb$-decay has been proposed in Ref.~\cite{Bonnet:2012kh}.
+This approach surveys in a generic way all possible renormalizable \mbox{$SU(3)_c\times SU(2)_L \times U(1)_Y$} invariant interactions leading in the low energy limit to the effective operators in Eqs.~(\ref{eq:LagGen})-(\ref{eq:OperBasis-5}).
+As demonstrated in \cite{Bonnet:2012kh}, there are only two tree-level topologies for the renormalizable decompositions of these operators.
+These are shown in Fig.~\ref{fig:topos} and denoted T-I and T-II.
 The six outside lines stand for any of ${\bar u}$, $d$ or ${\bar e}$.
-Dashed lines are for bosons (either scalars or vectors), the full (inner) line in T-I is for some exotic (i.e. non-standard model) fermion.
+Dashed lines are for bosons (either scalars or vectors), the solid (inner) line in T-I is for some exotic (i.e. non-standard model) fermion.
+The task of defining all possible ultraviolet completions (``models'') contributing to the $\znbb$-decay rate (at tree-level), then reduces the problem to finding all SM-invariant fermion bilinears involving the quarks and leptons (plus all bilinears involving one SM fermion and one exotic fermion in case of T-I) of Eq.~(\ref{eq:dim9}) and, after integrating out all heavy (i.e. beyond SM) particles, rewrite the resulting expressions into the basis operators of Eq.~(\ref{eq:LagGen}).